 The participant remains in the safety zone so that the correct place of retrat can be measured.
-He should wait for
+He should wait for the judge to issue instructions.

 Once the task has been completed, the contestant and the head of the team may stand so that they can watch the measurements being taken; they may not, however, become involved in establishing the results or in taking the measurements.
 Both the contestant and the head of the team are, however, entitled to appeal against the results in writing within.
 The prescribed time (30 minutes after the evaluation).